Skip to main content

 However, Batch deployments in progress may still be canceled in this window.
 If they are not canceled, the Batch Deploy job will fail when the Deploy CLI cannot find the package.

-Renaming a Package
+Renaming a package

 There are some circumstances in which users may need to rename packages.
 For example, changes to naming conventions would require package names to be updated.
 Packages may be renamed on the View or edit Packages dialog.
-On this screen, select a package from the Name drop-down field.
+On this screen, select a package from the Name list.
 The name and description of the package will be displayed, including Default transformation rules and Schedules that have been selected.

 If a package is renamed, all package versions will be renamed as well.
 Also, renaming a package does not create a new version unless there are other updates that have been made to the package.